Print This Page

-Also found under the scientific name Bauhinia congesta, The Anacacho Orchid tree is native to Mexico and south-western parts of Texas.
-A large shrub to small tree with an irregular growth pattern, it is tolerant of poor quality to rocky soils, but demands adequate drainage.
+The Anacacho Orchid tree is native to Mexico and south-western regions of Texas.
+A large shrub or small tree with an irregular growth pattern.

-The distinctive gray-green leaves are deeply cleft, and drop only when temperatures drop into the 30’s -- foliage cover is denser when grown in the sun.
-Clusters of pale pink to white flowers emerge on the new growth in the spring, lasting roughly a month, and look like orchids, giving the shrub its name.
+The distinctive gray-green leaves are slightly cleft, and drop only when temperatures drop into the 30s.
+The foliage cover is thicker when grown in full sun.
+Clusters of pale pink to white flowers emerge on the new growth in the spring, lasting roughly a month.
+The flowers look like those of orchids, giving the shrub its name.
 Bees and butterflies are readily attracted to the blooms.

-The Anacacho Orchid Tree is low maintenance and tolerant of hot and dry conditions, but requires adequately drained soils.
+The Anacacho Orchid tree is low maintenance and tolerant of hot and dry conditions, but required adequately drained soils.

 Deer Tolerance